 People here have long attributed La Bobera to a host of superstitions: a mythic priest’s revenge or touching a mysterious tree.
-Scientists now know it is a genetic mutation, concentrated by the intermarriage that’s not unusual in this rather isolated area.
-The malady is a type of early-onset Alzheimer’s Disease.
+Scientists now know it is a genetic mutation.
+The mutation has been concentrated by the relatively high rates of intermarriage.
+Until the 19th Century, this population in this mountainous remained rather isolated.

-More broadly speaking, Paisa is the name for people from Colombia’s northwest corner of Columbia.
+Broadly speaking, Paisa is the name for people from Colombia’s northwest corner of Columbia.
 They are descended primarily from a group of 16th Century Spanish immigrants.

 By studying this mutation, researchers hope to learn more about other forms of Alzheimer’s and its treatment.
-Pam Belluck shares the dramatic details on the disease and its discovery, along with hopes for treatment, in a recent story in The New York Times.
-(There is both an article and a video.)
+Pam Belluck shares the dramatic details on the disease and its discovery, along with hopes for treatment, in The New York Times.
+(There is an article, “Alzheimer’s Stalks a Columbian Family“, and a video, “The Vanishing Mind”)

-Ethnic Finns are considered a human genetic isolate (To read about the 40 rare hereditary diseases more prevalent in Finland than anywhere else in the world, click here).
-So are the inhabitants of Tristan da Cunha, a remote island in the south Atlantic Ocean settled by British Marines in the early 1800s; their population is beset by asthma in greater-than-average numbers.
+Ethnic Finns are considered a human genetic isolate (to read about the 40 rare hereditary diseases more prevalent in Finland than anywhere else in the world, click here).
+So are the inhabitants of Tristan da Cunha, pictured above, a remote island in the south Atlantic Ocean settled by British Marines in the early 1800s.
+Their population is beset by asthma in greater-than-average numbers.

 More recently, the research team discovered that certain variants in one gene (LPHN3) act as a trigger for ADHD.
 They did this by first analyzing data from their studies of the Paisa families.
-Then they validated their findings by replicating the study in samples from other populations, including two in the U.S., indicating that the mutation is not likely to be a statistical curiosity restricted to the Paisas.
+Then they validated their findings by replicating the study in samples from other populations.
+That included two in the U.S., indicating that the mutation is not likely to be a statistical curiosity restricted to the Paisas.
 (Perhaps your family participated in the research.)
 You can read a report about the study here.

 Is there a link between the “Paisa Mutation” and the higher-than-average prevalence of ADHD among the Paisas?
 That has yet to be explored.
 Stay tuned.